 Not everyone can rewrite content, and not everyone can spin content to a degree which is satisfactory.
 In the end, the client only has himself or herself to blame if they ask for one when they really want the other, or if they get the wrong person to do it.

-Gordo Shawbrook has been building websites since the last century and has written original content for more than 300.
-In addition to original writing he offers both content rewriting and content spinning services.
-His content writing service is at http://bit.ly/rewrite-content and his content spinning service is at http://bit.ly/article-spinning and both are available at very affordable rates on the Fiverr platform.
+Gordo Shawbrook has been building websites since the last century and has written original content for more than 300 sites.
+In addition to original writing he offers both content rewriting and top quality manual content spinning services which produces hundreds of perfectly readable yet totally unique (Copyscape passed) articles from one seed original text, using his own in-house system which has grown and been honed to a very high level of integrity over a period of several years.
+His content rewriting service is at http://bit.ly/rewrite-web-content and his premium content spinning service is at http://bit.ly/manual-article-spinning and both are available at very affordable rates on the excellent Legiit.com platform.